cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 With workflows, *suspend* and *resume* require a *run-id* as the action takes place on either a currently running or suspended workflow.

+As a workflow is initially deployed in a *suspended* state, a call to this API is needed to *resume* it.

 To suspend or resume a workflow, use::